bsahin/800-63C-ImplGuide/800-63C-ImplGuide.md

 ### 1. Introduction

-Federated identity transactions allow for a more secure and more usable internet by allowing users to have a smaller number of accounts that can be used across many sites and applications, without using the same authenticator at multiple sites or applications.
+Federated identity transactions allow for a more secure and more usable internet by allowing subscribers to have a smaller number of accounts that can be used across many sites and applications, without using the same authenticator at multiple sites or applications.
 There are several major protocols that enable federation transactions, and a multitude of software packages and libraries that implement them.
 This document outlines what to look for in software that enables federation and how to apply that.

 This document is intended to provide more direct guidance than SP 800-63C, which was written to be intentionally technology-agnostic.
 While this choice makes the document applicable across a wide array of technologies and circumstances, the abstract nature can make it difficult for implementers to understand what was intended by the document with regard to specific protocols or products.
 This guide is intended to provide more concrete guidance.